 The result was zero fish and a terrible fishing day.
 I hooked the trees behind, grass in front and nearly fell into the river with alarming frequency.
 Guess it was jet-lag.
 Anyway, I don’t like to peak too early on a fishing trip…

-Fished the Provo River which was very high, so high that even Brent nearly floated away while wading.
-He played a very large fish for a while but it broke his line.
+Fished the Provo River which was very high, so high that even Brent nearly floated away wading.
+He played a very large fish for a while but it broke off.

 A swarm of butterflies.